Guitarricadelafuente

-Álvaro Lafuente Calvo (born 27 August 1997), better known by his stage name Guitarricadelafuente is a Spanish singer-songwriter, guitarist and musician based in Zaragoza.
-Lafuente started posting covers on different social media platforms like Instagram in 2017 while being unsigned.
-Those covers attracted a modest number of people at first thanks to their mix of indie folk, rumba, and flamenco music.
-In April 2018 he released his first original song titled "El Conticinio" which he recorded at home with a PlayStation microphone.
-Lafuente continued posting original songs and started a little tour through selected cities in Spain.
-In June 2019 he collaborated with Operación Triunfo contestant and fellow friend Natalia Lacunza on her debut single "Nana Triste" which peaked at number 4 on the PROMUSICAE chart.
-After the single's critical and commercial success, Lafuente continued releasing singles independently.
+Álvaro Lafuente Calvo (born 27 August 1997), known professionally as Guitarricadelafuente, is a Spanish singer-songwriter and guitarist based in Barcelona.
+He began sharing cover versions of songs on social media platforms such as Instagram in 2017.
+His style, which blends elements of indie folk, rumba, and flamenco, gradually attracted an audience.

+In April 2018, Lafuente released his first original composition, "Conticinio", recorded at home with a PlayStation microphone.
+He subsequently published additional original material and embarked on a small tour in several Spanish cities.
+In June 2019, he collaborated with Operación Triunfo contestant Natalia Lacunza on her debut single, "Nana Triste", which reached number four on the Spanish singles chart.
+Following this success, he continued to issue singles independently.